bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 This allows us to provide easy use of Modbus in the form of a dedicated connector that can be found in the data marketplace of StreamPipes Connect.
 As already mentioned above, the Modbus connector is currently limited to using Ethernet communication via TCP/IP.

-In the following we will provide you a step-by-step example on how to use StreamPipes for analyzing Modbus data.
+In the following we will provide you with a step-by-step example on how to use StreamPipes for analyzing Modbus data.
 To do so, we will guide you through a small use case where we read sensor data of a pump via Modbus into StreamPipes.
 These sensor data contain typical information about a pump (e.g. `mass flow`, `volume flow`, or `fluid temperature`).
-To simulate a real working system, the values are changed every second. <br>
+To simulate a real working system, the values change every second. <br>
 In this article, we only show the steps in StreamPipes.
 If you would like to take a look on the Modbus replica implementation or the data, we provide it in a [GitHub repo](https://github.com/bossenti/modbus-usecase).